nuwave/lighthouse/docs/5/digging-deeper/relay.md

 This automatically converts the type definition into a relay connection and constructs the appropriate queries via the underlying Eloquent model.

-Connections can also be used for sub-fields of a type, given they are defined as a HasMany-Relationship in Eloquent.
+Connections can also be used for subfields of a type, given they are defined as a HasMany-Relationship in Eloquent.
 Use the [@hasMany](../api-reference/directives.md#hasmany) directive.

 ```graphql